 For admission to the Postgraduate Diploma in Infection Control, the candidate must hold a bachelor's degree (e.g. MB,ChB or BNurs) or a relevant qualification on at least NQF level 7 and/or a BSc or MSc degree in Microbiology or an equivalent qualification.
 Admission based on approved previous training will be considered for recommendation by Senate, or the Executive Committee on behalf of Senate.
 Decisions with regard to admission to the Postgraduate Diploma in Infection Control will be made by Senate, or by the Executive Committee acting on behalf of Senate.

-The programme extends over a minimum period of two years (maximum four years).
+The programme extends over a minimum period of one year for full-time students and two years for part-time students.

-First-vear module
+First-year module

-First- or second-vear modules
+First- or second-year modules